mendix/docs/content/developerportal/deploy/private-cloud-technical-appendix-02.md

 ![](attachments/private-cloud-tech-appendix/mx4pc-traffic-ingress.png)

-When accessing an app from a web browser through a Load Balancer service, the path would look like this:
+When accessing an app from a web browser through a load balancer service, the path would look like this:

 ![](attachments/private-cloud-tech-appendix/mx4pc-traffic-service.png)